chh456/ines_cluster/README.md

   ```
   ./cluster_start
   ```
   5. After some time every module will be booted.
-Why this works is explained in the troubleshooting section.
+You can find further details about how this works in the troubleshooting section.

 * Optional: For scripts running outside the cluster an additional account `outsider` was created.
 You can add your ssh credentials to that account on the server module so your scripts can run without password questions.
 ```